ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

             H[i], H[j] = H[j], H[i]

 Finally, since we use a dynamic array we have to be able to resize the internal array.
-This is explained in further detail in section X.
+This is explained in further detail in @sec:dynamic-arrays.

     datatype MinHeap:
         ...